Do you know how much sleep your body needs to function at its best? It’s not a trick question.

 Critical nutrients for a good night’s sleep include magnesium, calcium and iron.
 A naturopathic consultation can help to identify if you are deficient in any of these vital minerals.
 Perhaps they are missing from your diet or maybe you are not absorbing them well because your digestion is compromised or you have other metabolic issues.

-Furthermore, we have a wide range of herbs at our disposal which can help support the nervous system and regulate sleep patterns.
-We can tailor a treatment plan to match your unique needs.
+If you need a bit of extra help, I have a wide range of herbs at my disposal that can help support the nervous system and regulate sleep patterns.
+I can tailor a treatment plan to match your unique needs.
 The benefit of natural therapies such as herbs and nutrients is that they are not addictive and don’t cause morning grogginess.
 They may also go more to the heart of the problem rather than just sedating you.

-It’s also possible to measure hormones like cortisol and melatonin to better understand your stress responses and circadian rhythms.
+It’s also possible to do some functional testing to measure hormones like cortisol and melatonin to better understand your stress responses and circadian rhythms.
 Or perhaps we need to investigate other reasons why you might be tired.

 So, do you think your body is trying to tell you to sleep more?
 Yes?
 Then give yourself permission to sleep more.
 Don’t compare yourself to others but instead, look at your lifestyle and see whether there are things you can re-organise to give you more time for beautiful, restorative sleep.